 Successful candidates who are recruited undergo an initial probation period of 9 months.

-Please note that recruitment is done in the first or second step of the indicated grade, depending on the duration of the acquired professional experience.
+Please note that recruitment is done in the first step of the grade within Function Group IV to which the successful candidate qualifies, depending on the duration of the acquired professional experience.

 The place of work will be Copenhagen, Denmark.

 It is brought to the particular attention of candidates that the provisions of Articles 11 to 26 of the Staff Regulations, concerning the rights and obligations of officials, shall apply by analogy to Contract Agents.
 These rules specify that: